 Permissions: Make sure you ask for the permissions at the right time, else you might just scare the user and he’d not move further with the application.

 Motivate them: There are numerous applications that fall into the same category.
 Motivate users to choose your application instead of your competitor’s.
 Stand out using various marketing techniques.
 Know your potential users and provide them value for there time.
 Give them reasons why they should come to your application.

 Help: Providing tips: To do what in what situations.

-On the scale of one to ten score your app on the basis of above-mentioned keys and you’ll know what exactly you need to fix.
+On the scale of one to ten score your app on the basis of the above-mentioned keys and you’ll know what exactly you need to fix.

 Strategy – Keep your focuses unshakably on the guiding principle.
-Take a moment to think about benefits of using your application.
+Take a moment to think about the benefits of using your application.
 How does it feel?
 Good?
 That’s great!

-So, on the basis of above-mentioned information, you sweated off collecting, run an analysis and you are good to go!
+So, on the basis of the above-mentioned information, you sweated off collecting, run an analysis and you are good to go!